essembeh/YouRSS/README.md

 # Configuration

-*YouRSS* can only be configured using environment variables.
+*YouRSS* can be configured using environment variables.

 - `YOURSS_DEFAULT_CHANNELS`: defines the default channels to display
-- `YOURSS_USER_foo`: create a custom page available at *https://yourss.tld/u/foo*, the value of the environment variable is the list of the channels
-  - you can add as many users as you need
-  - there is no registration nor authentication for users
 - `YOURSS_REDIS_URL`: you can use a redis instance to cache RSS feeds and avatars (for example: `redis://localhost:6379/0`)
 - `YOURSS_TTL_METADATA`: the TTL of cached metadata, used for avatars urls... (default is `24 * 3600`, 24 hours)
 - `YOURSS_TTL_RSS`: the TTL of cached RSS feeds (default is `3600`, 1 hour)